Felipe-Bravo/BioEcon.AdaptiveManagement/README.md

-# Forest adaptive management exercices with R
+# Forest adaptive management exercices with R and SIMANFOR
 ### Materials (Lab handouts) from the course on *Adaptive Management: Developing innovative alternatives for bioeconomy*
 Project BioEcon http://bioecon.eu/  2017-2021